ReneTode/Alexa-Appdaemon-App/alexa skill tutorial.md

 4) basic understanding from lists [] and dictionairies {}

-Allthough it is probably also possible to use this with Hassio, i dont know how configuring on that platform would go. for that reason i dont support tjis app on that platform.
+Allthough it is probably also possible to use this with Hassio, i dont know how configuring on that platform would go. for that reason i dont support this app on that platform.

 ## Part 1 configuring Appdaemon

 This is the most simple part from the total.
 All we have to do is edit the appdaemon.yaml
 In the section appdaemon we have to add 2 lines:
 ```
   api_key: Your_password
   api_port: any_port